 - Initiate, plan, promote and manage the programs, services and activities of the Faculty of HSYCS in both the recurrently and non-recurrently funded areas.

 - Participate in senior management policy development and strategic planning for the Institute.

 - Diploma in Applied Science, Nursing

 - Master of Public Health

 - Vocational Graduate Certificate in Business Transformational Management

 - Doctorate in Education (Research)

-    Director Health, Ageing & Disability – North Metropolitan TAFE WA
+Director of the Nursing and Dental Portfolio – North Metropolitan TAFE WA

 Lyndal Manson joined TAFE Directors Australia in July 2017.
 Lyndal has extensive experience in policy development, research and analysis, advocacy, communications and stakeholder engagement.
 Lyndal has over 10 years of experience with the Australian Government working across a range of departments in the Australian Embassy and the Australian Delegation to the Organisation for Economic Cooperation and Development (OECD) in Paris, and the Department of the Prime Minister and Cabinet in Canberra.
 Prior to that Lyndal worked in the private sector primarily in human resources and hospitality.